 These are all uniquely rich in nutrients that heal the skin, fortify it, and slow down the signs of aging.
 This cream’s formula is actually unique, in that it is a very oily balm, and therefore doesn’t include either water or classic humectants (honey is a humectant, after all).

 For severely dry skin, this will seriously replenish your skin’s oil levels, but you should consider applying a humectant laden serum beforehand.
-You can buy the Egyptian Magic cream from Target.
+You can buy the Egyptian Magic cream from Amazon.

 3. Dermalogica Intensive Moisture Balance